Tips for Halloween When It’s Not Your Thing

 So, if you are also the kind of mom who hasn’t fallen in love with this yearly occasion, here are some of my best tips to make Halloween as painless as possible for you, while still fun for the kids.

 Don’t spend too much on costumes

-So, unless you are one of those super-competitive moms whose kids have to wow everyone else with what they are wearing, or you are keen to make your own costume, a cheap already bought costume from the stores will do just fine.
+So, unless you are one of those super-competitive moms whose kids have to wow everyone else with what they are wearing, or you are keen to make your own Game of Thrones costume, a cheap already bought costume from the stores will do just fine.
 All my daughter wants to wear is the costume of her favorite Disney character and probably wouldn’t even appreciate something handmade.

 If you have a little one who’s still not aware of what all the fuss is about, then that’s even easier.
 You might get away with a funny pacifier of a pumpkin or vampire teeth for now.

 Tips for Halloween NIGHT – Turn off the bell

 Okay, I know this might sound super mean, but if you have a little one (I would say under 4) you still have time to hide from it all!
 Baby won’t realize or remember anyway so they won’t blame you when they are older.

 We didn’t celebrate Halloween for the first 3 years of my first daughter’s life.
 We tucked her into bed around 7 pm as usual and turned the bell off to make sure nobody woke her up.
 Had it been for me I would have put a sign outside the gate saying “Baby sleeping, please keep it quiet”, but my partner thought that was going to be too rude.

 Here’s an easy Halloween hack: Be sure you feed your kids with something substantial for dinner: with a full tummy, they might be (a little bit) less excited about eating all the candy they collect later on in the evening.